typotheque/text-shaping/document.md

 <!-- [FIGURE: relationship between text representation and text rendering] -->

-This complex mapping intended by the Unicode Standard is both meant to be the guidelines for _text representation_ (i.e., how text is encoded in Unicode character sequences) and expected to be a responsibility of font techonologies for _text rendering_.
+This complex mapping intended by the Unicode Standard is both meant to be the guidelines for _text representation_ (i.e., how text is encoded in Unicode character sequences) and expected to be a responsibility of font technologies for _text rendering_.
 The process of properly mapping a character sequence to a glyph sequence is known as _text shaping_.

 OpenType Layout (OTL) is the de facto standard shaping technology today for implementing Unicode-encoded complex scripts.
 There are also other shaping technologies, such as AAT (Apple Advanced Typography, available in Apple products) and Graphite (available in LibreOffice, XeTeX, Firefox, etc.), that require differently coded shaping rules to be coded in fonts.